log in to manage your profile and account

 “A Wind Chill Advisory is issued when wind chill values will be between 10 below zero and 24 below zero and winds 6 mph or greater,” Zontini said.
 “A step up from an advisory or a Wind Chill Warning, issued when the wind chill will be 25 below zero with winds 6 mph or greater.”

-A Wind Chill Watch can also be issued if wind chills low enough for a warning are expected in the next 12 to 36 hours, according to Zontini
+A Wind Chill Watch also can be issued if wind chills low enough for a warning are expected in the next 12 to 36 hours, according to Zontini

 HOW TO STAY SAFE